2021 Annual Appeal Ambassadors: Dr. Molly Seidler

 Molly Seidler, MD

 Emergency Medicine Physician at Charleston Area Medical Center

-Undergraduate- UNC Wilmington with B.S. in business management with concentration in marketing & BA in communication studies
+Undergraduate- UNC Wilmington with BS in business with concentration in management & BA in communication studies

 We invite you to create the future with Molly with your gift today…. text mmsfuture to 76278 or visit our campaign platform to give now.